FLCAC-admin/FLCAC-docs/docs/FLCAC_Repositories.md

 [^USLCI]: New data includes non-transport combustion updates and cobalt sulfate production.

 [^Woody]: Integration of USLCI as a library; additional processes for the full forest product’s supply chain from forest management and harvesting to primary forest products like lumber and secondary forest products like wood flooring.
+Combining the USFS FPL and the CORRIM Forestry and Forest Products repository into one.

 ## US Life Cycle Inventory